endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 }
 ```

-The delegate library supports `std::function` target functions, as well as class instance methods and free functions, providing additional flexibility and robustness.
+The delegate library prevents this error.
+See [Caution Using `std::bind`](#caution-using-stdbind) for more information.

 ## `std::async` and `std::future`